 Before And After is presented as a single track, but thankfully still indexed for each song (unlike a recent Paul Simon project).
 The idea is that in this age of shuffle and immediate gratification, this should be experienced like a performance.
-And that’s what it is.
-Taken from a handful of shows, with the audience mixed very low when they’re heard at all, a few overdubs fill out the sound here and there.
+And that’s what it is, though taken from a handful of shows, with the audience mixed very low when they’re heard at all.

 The setlist leans predominantly on less obvious choices, beginning with “I’m The Ocean”, transformed from its Pearl Jam thrash into a rumination along the lines of side one of Rust Never Sleeps.
 “Homefires” is rediscovered from the Archives, and is a clever segue to “Burned” from the first Buffalo Springfield album, then “On The Way Home” from the last.
 The token rarity is “If You Got Love”, yanked from Trans at the last moment and here executed on his trusty pump organ.
 Now at a piano, a slightly stumbly “A Dream That Can Last” goes backwards into “My Heart” by way of “Birds” in between.
 “When I Hold You In My Arms” is reclaimed from the post-Toast era into a love song along the lines of Storytone.
 “Mother Earth” is pump organed, as is “Mr. Soul”.
 “Comes A Time” sounds just like it did on Live Rust, and it’s a very fast segue into “Don’t Forget Love”, the sincere salutation from Barn.

-Before And After is a sentimental journey, certainly, an intimate visit with Neil.
-While it doesn’t present a complete show—which could well appear on his website at any time—it should sate anyone still waiting to see him in person.
+This is a sentimental journey, certainly, an intimate visit with Neil.
+While it doesn’t present a complete show—which could well appear on his website at any time—Before And After should sate anyone still hoping and waiting to see him in person.

 Some people didn’t have to wait that long, as Neil reconstituted Crazy Horse—still with Nils Lofgren, swapping piano and guitar with Micah Nelson from Promise Of The Real—for a private gig in Toronto at a billionaire’s birthday party a month before the release of Before And After.
 The set consisted of the Ragged Glory album in order, excluding “Mother Earth”, and was released five months later as Fu##in’ Up, just in time for a full-fledged Horse tour.
 (It was also included as a premium for those who paid the hefty ticket prices.)
 By this time both members of the rhythm section were 80 years old, but it’s Neil who seems to struggle the most, botching the lead on “Country Home”, switching verses on the title track, and straining to hit high notes in the original keys.
 “Love To Burn” starts to slow down at the ten-minute mark, and probably not on purpose.
 He does, however, nail the harmonica solo on “Days That Used To Be”—no small feat, since it never had one before.For some reason every song here save “Farmer John” was given a new title, along with a numeric prefix, counting down from 8 to 1 and back to 9 for “Love And Only Love”, where they finally sound warmed up.
 It’s also unknown why the few encores weren’t included, but that’s Neil for you.
 Way Down In The Rust Bucket is far better overall, and not just on the shared songs.